saeedghadiri/outline-bridge-server/README.md

 The bridge server will be inserted between clients and a server to connect the clients to the server in networks where this connection is not possible directly.
-It runs a V2Ray proxy to pass the incoming Shadowsocks traffic from clients to the Outline server.
+It runs a V2Ray proxy to pass the incoming Shadowsocks traffic (TCP and UDP) from clients to the Outline server.

 The bridge server changes the flow as below.